 Breast Reconstruction with Implants

-Breast reconstruction can be done during or after a mastectomy.
+Breast reconstruction can be performed at the same time as the mastectomy procedure, or it can be delayed until a later time.
 One kind of reconstruction is the breast implant.
-A sac of fluid is inserted during surgery to re-form the shape of a breast.
+A breast implant is a fluid-filled shell inserted during surgery to reform the shape of the breast.

 Most breast implants are shells filled with fluid.
 To insert the implant, a small incision is made, often through the mastectomy scar.
 The implant is placed under your chest muscle.
 Recovery may take

 Risks of breast implant

 Any type of surgery carries some risk.
 Patients differ in their anatomy and their ability to heal.
 Some problems related to breast reconstruction with implants include:

 Anesthesia problems (problems with the medicines used to do the surgery)